secretstartups/handbook/support/license-and-renewals/workflows/saas/plan_change_requests.html.md

 From CustomerDot you can only change the plan type not the subscription end date.

 1. From the left side menu click on `customers` and search for the customer.
-1. In the search results click on the GitLab groups icon.
+1. In the search results click on the GitLab groups icon for the customer you want to update.
 1. You'll see a list of groups owned by the customer and you can perform your change here.
 > If you receive an error, follow the usual troubleshooting procedures in
 > looking up the error in sentry and/or for an existing CustomersDot issue,